 Access to all computers is granted via individual login.
 Persons affiliated with the University will use their email user name and their Banner password to log on to a computer.
-If you are not affiliated with the University, you may apply for a computer login.
-Please inquire at the service desk for assistance with this.
-You will be given a temporary login to use until your permanent login has been created.
-This takes about a week.
+If you are not affiliated with the University, you may check at the Circulation Desk for a guest login.
 Individuals under the age of 18 must have a parent or guardian sign their application, just as with library cards.
 All computer users must adhere to the posted University guidelines and policies for computer usage.

 All users must register for wireless network access.
 Students, faculty, and staff, should select the "Sewanee-Secured" network, and follow the instructions for downloading and running the Aruba connection application.
 Your login is just like the computers in the library: your email user name and your Banner password.
 You should only have to do this once with each wireless device.
 Guests should connect to the "Sewanee-Open" network, and follow the instructions for creating an account.

 If a book is checked out, you may place a hold or recall on the book.
 When you place a hold, the library will notify you when the book is returned.
 Recalls are placed when there is a more urgent need for a book.
 A book must be checked out for at least a week before it may be recalled.
 Patrons may have a total of 3 holds and/or recalls at any one time.
 You may place a hold on a book at the service desk or by logging into your library account.
 Recalls can only be placed at the service desk.
 Audio, video and reserve material cannot be recalled or held.